 How to get a personal loan in four simple steps:

 - Review your credit report

-- Know the loan requirements
+- Meet the minimum requirements to qualify

-- Compare lenders
+- Compare multiple personal loan lenders

-- Complete and submit your loan application
+- Choose your loan

 1. Review your credit report